How Much Does It Cost to Replace a Flat Roof?

 It goes without saying that the larger the roof, the higher the expense.

-A larger flat roof replacement would also result in greater trash removal costs.
+A larger flat roof replacement would also result in greater waste removal cost.

 The present roof's condition is also important since it may take longer to remove if it is in poor condition; for example, a tradesperson may take longer to remove a roof in poor condition for safety concerns.